thebushschool/cpjava/lessons/week14/plan/bubbles.md

 [_Bush School IDMD Spring Semester 2020_](https://chandrunarayan.github.io/idmd/)
-## Create P5JS objects and manipulate them individually
+## Create P5JS objects and manipulate them individually and in groups

 ### What is a P5JS Object?
 * It is data structure that simulates a real life object